By dentist Dr. Richard Mitchell

 The denture will fit over the jaw bone and over the implants, and be held in place by the implants.
 The second picture shows the inner side of the denture.
 Tiny screws will be fitted inside the holes, and anchor the denture to the implants.

 You can read more about this type of denture at the dental implant dentures page.

 Finally, here are some photos of a Telescope Denture.
 This is a denture that looks similar to a normal full denture from the outside, but underneath, on the inside, there are several teeth that are hollowed out and lined with a very slim metal sleeve.

 These metal sleeves are called the "outer telescopes".
-These fit over the "inner telescopes" which are fitted to 2 to 4 remaining teeth in the mouth.
+These fit over the "inner telescopes" which are fitted to the 4 remaining teeth in the mouth.